 What’s more valuable – your credit card number or your name?
 It may depend on the situation, but many of us never thought the information about us that’s freely and publicly available – our names, our addresses, our emails – or even less public data like our social security numbers, would be worth something to somebody someday.
-But the world of data has changed in the last few years, that day is here, and PII is now worth its weight in credit cards.
+But the world of data has changed in the last few years, that day is here, and when you look at PII vs PCI, PII data is now worth its weight in credit cards.

 As recently as the early 2000s, there was no clear way to deal with credit card fraud.
 Who was on the hook for the purchases made by a scammer with a stolen credit card number?
 Generally, it was the credit card company.
 That created an incentive for those companies to impose stronger security on companies that wanted to offer the benefits of credit card payments to their customers.
 Eventually the industry came together on the Payment Card Industry Data Security Standard (PCI DSS) in 2006.

 In order for merchants and other vendors to be compliant with PCI DSS, they must meet requirements for secure networks and protection of cardholder data, validated by audit.
 And the requirements are scaled by the number of transactions handled, from less than 20,000 to more than 6 million annually.
 Non-compliance can result in fines from some major credit card companies.
 While compliance with PCI DSS is not required by federal law, it does have the effect of putting a focus on credit card data security.

 PII vs PCI: PII Data is More Valuable Than We Ever Realized

 Obviously, credit card companies had an incentive to ensure data was secure in order to limit their liability for fraud.
 But how do PCI vs PII value and risk stack up?
 What’s the liability for breaches of personally identifiable information (PII)?
 Until recently, there was very little.
 One of the reasons was that we simply didn’t realize PII data was valuable.